 - SAT: Verifies and receives the electronic invoices and other certified tax documents in order to validate them.

-What are invoicing requirements for foreign companies in Guatemala?
+What are the invoicing requirements for a foreign company in Guatemala?

-In order to comply with invoicing requirements for a foreign company in Guatemala, according to articles 29 and 30 of Government Agreement 5-2013, legal entities operating in the country must issue invoices that meet the following criteria:
+To comply with invoicing requirements for a foreign company in Guatemala per Government Agreement 5-2013 (articles 29 and 30), legal entities must issue invoices meeting these criteria:

 - It is clearly marked as an “invoice”